Rosty64/Minecraft-Server-Tunnel/README.md

 ## Configuration

 The script uses a configuration file named `config.ini` to store sensitive information.
-Open the `config.ini` file and replace the placeholder values with your ngrok auth token, No-IP account details, and Minecraft server port.
+Open the `config.ini.example` file and replace the placeholder values with your ngrok auth token, No-IP account details, and Minecraft server port.

 ## License